Cleft palate repair

 Your baby’s mouth will be sore after the operations, partly due to the operation itself, but also because the surgeon will need to move it about to repair the palate.
-The nurses will give your baby pain relief medicine, so that he or she is not uncomfortable, particularly when feeding.
+The nurses will give your baby pain relief medicine, so that they are not uncomfortable, particularly when feeding.

 There is a small chance that the cleft could re-open or a small hole could develop.
 In some cases, this may close without further treatment but sometimes further surgery may be needed.